chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nemo/index.md

 This guide is primarily designed for use in an environment with access to one or more NVIDIA GPUs.
 However, NVIDIA NeMo is built on [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), which supports a wide variety of [accelerators](https://pytorch-lightning.readthedocs.io/en/1.1.8/accelerators.html), or interfaces to categories of processing units (CPU, GPU, TPU) or high-level clustering mechanisms such as [Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
 Some consideration will be given to alternative computing environments such as CPU in this tutorial.

+## Prerequisites

+If Docker Engine (or Docker Desktop) is not already installed, follow the [instructions for installing Docker Engine on your host machine](https://docs.docker.com/engine/install/).

+To take advantage of connected GPUs, you'll need to install CUDA Toolkit on your host machine.

+{{< details "Installing CUDA Toolkit" >}}
+{{< blurb/cuda >}}
+{{< /details >}}

+This tutorial can be followed without connected GPUs or CUDA Toolkit.
+To run commands in this tutorial on CPU, omit the `  --gpus all` flag when executing container commands.
+Keep in mind that some functionality within NeMo (such as training models) will take significantly longer on CPU.

 ## Testing Access to GPUs

-In our first step, we'll run the NeMo Chainguard Image interactively and determine whether the environment has access to connected GPUs.
+We'll start by running the NeMo Chainguard Image interactively and determine whether the environment has access to connected GPUs.

-If Docker Engine (or Docker Desktop) is not already installed, follow the [instructions for installing Docker Engine on your host machine](https://docs.docker.com/engine/install/).

-Use the below command to pull the image, run it with GPU access, and start a Python interpreter inside the running container.
+Use the following command to pull the image, run it with GPU access, and start a Python interpreter inside the running container.

 ```bash
 docker run -it --rm \